snowplow/dbt-snowplow-media-player/README.md

 ### Requirements

-- A dataset of media-player web events from the [Snowplow JavaScript tracker][tracker-docs] must be available in the database.
-In order for this to happen at least one of the JavaScript based media tracking plugins need to be enabled: [Media Tracking plugin][media-tracking] or [YouTube Tracking plugin][youtube-tracking]
+- A dataset of media-player events must be available in the database.
+You can collect media events using our plugins for the JavaScript tracker or using the iOS and Android trackers: [Media plugin][media-plugin], [HTML5 media player plugin][media-tracking], [YouTube plugin][youtube-tracking], [Vimeo plugin][vimeo-tracking] or the [iOS and Android media APIs][mobile-tracking]
-- Have the [`webPage` context][webpage-context] enabled.
+- Have the [`webPage` context][webpage-context] enabled on Web or the [screen context][screen-context] on mobile (default).
+- Enabled session tracking on the tracker (default).

+The model is compatible with all versions of our media tracking APIs.
+These have evolved over time and may track the media events using two sets of event and contexts schemas:

+1. Version 1 media schemas:

-- Have the [media-player event schema][media-player-event-schema] enabled.
+   - [media-player event schema][media-player-event-schema] used for all media events.
-- Have the [media-player context schema][media-player-context-schema] enabled.
+   - [media-player context v1 schema][media-player-context-schema].
-- Depending on the plugin / intention have all the relevant contexts from below enabled:
+   - Depending on the plugin / intention there are player-specific contexts:
       - in case of embedded YouTube tracking: Have the [YouTube specific context schema][youtube-specific-context-schema] enabled.
       - in case of HTML5 audio or video tracking: Have the [HTML5 media element context schema][html5-media-element-context-schema] enabled.
       - in case of HTML5 video tracking: Have the [HTML5 video element context schema][html5-video-element-context-schema] enabled.

+2. Version 2 media schemas (preferred):

+   - [per-event media event schemas][media-event-schemas].
+   - [media-player context v2 schema][media-player-v2-context-schema].
+   - optional [media-session context schema][media-session-context-schema].
+   - optional [media-ad][media-ad-context-schema] and [ad break][media-ad-break-context-schema] context schema.

 ### Installation